 The SOG Voodoo Hawk – what a name right?
-SOG have always made great gear for survivalists and people working in the more tactical-related professions, and the Voodoo Hawk Mini is no exception.
-As it stands, the Voodoo Hawk Mini is a heavy duty axe measuring in 12.5 inches with a 3.5-inch steel blade mounted to its compact glass-reinforced nylon handle.
+SOG has always made great gear for survivalists and people working in the more tactical-related professions, and the Voodoo Hawk Mini is no exception.
+As it stands, the Voodoo Hawk Mini is a heavy-duty ax measuring in 12.5 inches with a 3.5-inch steel blade mounted to its compact glass-reinforced nylon handle.

-Where this axe differs to many of the others that we picked out for our best axe list is that the Voodoo Hawk Mini has a rear spike for piercing applications.
-This also adds a weight to the back of the axe, and with its extremely light shaft, is regularly marketed and used as a throwing axe.
-This is why some prefer to call this an axe/tomahawk hybrid.
+Where this ax differs from many of the others that we picked out for our best ax list is that the Voodoo Hawk Mini has a rear spike for piercing applications.
+This also adds weight to the back of the ax, and with its extremely light shaft, is regularly marketed and used as a throwing ax.
+This is why some prefer to call this an ax/tomahawk hybrid.

 When we had a play around with this SOG axe, we were throwing this axe lightly into an old stump where it would easily sit in the wood at least two inches deep, giving it a great application as a very reliable throwing axe as well as an all-round handy camping tool, and something to keep in the car in case a carjacker comes your way.

-This camping axe’s overall length is 12 inches, with a 3.25-inch stainless steel blade, but what sets this axe aside is its genuine leather handle and its drop forge single piece design, which makes this one long-lasting tool.
+This camping axe’s overall length is 12 inches, with a 3.25-inch stainless steel blade, but what sets this axe aside is its genuine leather handle and its drop-forge single-piece design, which makes this one a long-lasting tool.

 Another benefit to these axes is that they are crafted in the US since 1923, so you know that they’re going to be quality as they have a history of great work and reliance behind them.